vixon/gurk/README.md

 Create a basic feature file with the following

+  Feature: My site

+    Scenario: Home Page
-    Given I have a home page
+      Given I have a page called 'Home'
-    And with the path "/"
-    And with the title "Home Page"
+      And it has a title called 'home'
-    And with the layout "
+      And it has a route of '/'
+      When I visit '/'
+      Then I should see 'home'

+    Scenario: About
+      Given I have a page called 'About'
+      And it has a title called 'About Us'
+      And it has a route of '/about'
+      When I visit '/about'
+      Then I should see 'About Us'

 More information and examples can be found at the Wiki.